ZagonAb/RetroPegasus/README.md

 A professional command-line utility for seamless migration from RetroArch to Pegasus Frontend.
 RetroPegasus automates the conversion of playlists, metadata, and media assets while maintaining compatibility across Windows, Linux, and macOS.

+> The media file copying feature will be temporarily unavailable.
+It will be reintroduced in the next update, which will also include a simple yet fully functional graphical user interface, while preserving the command-line interface (CLI) experience.

 ![demo](https://github.com/ZagonAb/RetroPegasus/blob/c4ead06853653f24f4c5feb7ce1fcf8b59a216cd/assets/image/demo.gif)

 ## ✨ Features